 If you are a volunteer who is not a parent or legal guardian of a CPA student, we need to have you fill out the volunteer information form located in the office.
 This form asks for references and allows Crown Pointe Academy to contact those listed as references as well as giving CPA permission to do a background check.

 Regularly logging hours spent volunteering is of the utmost importance.
-Log sheets are sent home monthly and should be filled in as you volunteer.
+Log sheets are available at the front office or by submitting your volunteer hours to email@example.com.
 Please return the sheet to the office every month so an accurate tally of the month’s total hours can be counted.
 There has been concern that the amount of volunteerism at CPA has diminished.
 Perhaps it is not the number of hours spent making sure the students have a quality education and a quality school, but the hours recorded that has decreased.
 Please help us turn that around, record your hours and turn them in.
 Thank you for your help in this matter.

 In education, as in life, success and